 Finding HVAC technicians

-First, let’s look at a couple of traditional ways companies find skilled technicians.
+Here’s a look at a few old-school and creative ways companies find skilled technicians.

 Placing job ads

-Ads — especially online — cast a wide net and can help you find folks that aren’t already in your network or even in your city.
+Online ads will cast a wide net and can help you find prospects that aren’t already in your network or even in your city.

 With a shortage of skilled workers, companies are relying more heavily on HVAC schools for new hires.

-Folks fresh out of school are cheaper, moldable, and eager to learn.
+Trade school graduates will expect lower salaries and are eager to learn.
 They also haven’t been taught wrong practices.
 You can start fresh instead of being forced to break bad habits and perspectives that don’t align with your company.

-It can take months or years of on-the-job training to get a green worker to the same level as an experienced hire.
+It can take months or even years of on-the-job training to get a green worker to reach the same level as an experienced hire.

 Want to find the cream of the crop?
-Maintain friendships with the instructors and ask for introductions to their best students.
+Start and maintain friendships with trade school instructors and ask for introductions to their best students.
 It’s a win-win-win for you, the instructors, and the graduates.

-Even newer companies have connections, and it’s probably a wider network than you realize.
-Ask local contractors, suppliers, and other trade professionals that you work with to spread the word for you.
-If you’re a member of the local union, contact them, as well.
+You probably have a bigger network than you realize.
+Ask local contractors, suppliers, and other trade professionals you work with to spread the word for you.
+If you’re a member of the local union, contact them too.

-This approach is hit-or-miss, especially when few professionals are looking for work.
+This approach is hit-or-miss, especially when few HVAC technicians are looking for work.

 Working in uncomfortable situations:

-- Also, keep in mind there are a few possible dangers of working with HVAC materials.
-Harmful refrigerants, electric shocks, and carbon monoxide poisoning are all dangers and risks a technician must be aware of.
+Also, remember there are a few possible dangers of working with HVAC materials.
+Harmful refrigerants, electric shocks, and carbon monoxide poisoning are all dangers and risks that an HVAC technician should be aware of.

-- Broken HVAC systems have potentially catastrophic effects on both businesses and residential homes, which is why clients typically want to have repairs done as soon as possible.
-When an emergency strikes late at night or on a weekend, a technician may have to work outside of normal 9 to 5 hours.
+Broken HVAC systems can wreck businesses in no time and make life uncomfortable or even dangerous in residential homes.
+That’s why customers want repairs done as soon as possible.
+When an emergency strikes late at night or on a weekend, technicians may have to work outside of the normal 9 to 5 schedule.

-Q: Are you capable of lifting 50 pounds, pushing heavy equipment, carrying ladders, and operating large vehicles?
+Q: “Can you lift 50 pounds, push heavy equipment, carry ladders, and operate large vehicles?”

-- A technician doesn’t need to be an Olympic athlete to work as a qualified HVAC technician.
-However, the job can be physically demanding at times, so it’s something to keep in mind as you hire.
+No, a technician doesn’t have to be an Olympic athlete.
+That being said, the job can be physically demanding at times.
+Keep that in mind as you hire.

 Good customer service:

-- To be a great HVAC technician, a technician can’t just be good at fixing air conditioners—talking with clients is a big part of the job as well.
-A great team member will have patience with difficult customers, listen carefully to their concerns, and always show respect for their home.
-A technician with good customer skills could help you with word-of-mouth referrals and gain your more clients.
+To be a great HVAC technician, you can’t just be good at fixing air conditioners.
+Talking with clients is a big part of the job too.
+The right team member will have patience with difficult customers, listen carefully to their concerns, and always show respect for their home.
+A technician with good customer skills can multiply word-of-mouth referrals and win you more business.

-HVAC technician job descriptions vary on a wide scale across many different industries.
-Keep that in mind as you search for technicians with niche HVAC experience, such as:
+HVAC technician job descriptions vary wildly across different industries.
+Keep that in mind as you search for technicians with niche HVAC experience, like:

 - Aerospace products and parts manufacturing